Kalaith/AshesOfAeloria/README.md

 ### Features
 - **Resource Management**: Manage resources like gold, food, and materials to build and sustain your kingdom.
 - **Tactical Battles**: Engage in strategic battles with commanders and units.
-- **Dynamic Storytelling**: Experience branching narratives based on player choices.
+- **Dynamic Storytelling**: Experience branching narratives with interactive story events and meaningful choices.
 - **Commanders and Units**: Recruit and upgrade commanders and units to strengthen your army.
 - **Game Statistics**: Visual charts and progress tracking.
 - **Modern UI**: Beautiful animations with Framer Motion and Tailwind CSS.
+- **Interactive Canvas**: Grid-based game world with node exploration and mission selection.
+- **Story Event System**: Modal-based story events with consequence-driven choices.
+- **Testing Framework**: Built-in gameplay testing and balance analysis tools.
+- **Error Handling**: Comprehensive error boundaries for graceful failure recovery.

 ### Architecture Highlights